 Orientation Registration Steps

-- Submit your ACT or SAT scores to UW Milwaukee.
+- Submit your ACT/SAT scores

 - If you have a copy of your ACT/SAT scores, UW Milwaukee also has an online form to report your test scores.